 - 1. Hit the ground running on the first day of class with substantial content. - 2.
-Take attendance: roll call, clipboard, sign in, seating chart. - 3.
-Introduce teaching assistants by slides, short presentation, or self-introduction. - 4.
-Hand out an informative, artistic, and user-friendly syllabus. - 5.
+Take attendance: roll call, clipboard, sign in, seating chart.

+- 4. Hand out an informative, well-designed, and user-friendly syllabus. - 5.
 Give an assignment on the first day to be collected at the next meeting. - 6.
 Start laboratory experiments and other exercises the first time lab meets. - 7.
 Call attention (written and oral) to what makes good lab practice: completing work to be done, procedures, equipment, clean up, maintenance, safety, conservation of supplies, full use of lab time, etc. - 8.
-Administer a learning style inventory to help students find out about themselves. - Direct students to the Academic Center for Excellence (ACE)for help on learning skills, time management, and other support. - 10.
+Administer a learning style inventory to help students find out about themselves. - 9.
+Direct students to the Academic Center for Excellence (ACE) for help on learning skills, time management, and other support. - 10.
 Tell students the estimated time they will need to study for this course. - 11.
 Hand out supplemental learning aids: library use, study tips, supplemental readings and exercises. - 12.
 Explain how to study for the types of tests you give. - 13.
 List ground rules in your syllabus regarding absence, late work, testing procedures, grading, and general decorum, and maintain these rules. - 14.
 Announce office hours frequently and hold them. - 15.
-Show students how to handle learning in large classes and in personal situations. - 16.
-Give sample test questions and answers. - 17.
-Explain the differences between legitimate collaboration and academic dishonesty.
+Show students how to handle learning in large classes and in personal situations.
+52 -

-- 18. Seek out a different student each day and get to know something about him or her. - 19.
+- 16. Give sample test questions and answers. - 17.
+Explain the differences between legitimate collaboration and academic dishonesty. - 18.
+Seek out a different student each day and get to know something about them. - 19.
 Ask students to write about what important things are currently going on in their lives. - 20.
 Find out about students' jobs if they are working (how many hours a week, and what kinds of jobs they hold).